frontstack/frontstack/README.md

 ## Why FrontStack?

 - GNU/Linux is a consistent and reliable UNIX-like OS
+- Fully portable (runs in any GNU/Linux distro)
 - Virtualization today is lightweight
 - One unique environment: reproducible, consistent, reliable
 - Avoid provide support or maintain multiple platforms or dev environments